Continuing Heritage Walk: Serampore

 Haranath Bhawan is located at 54 K.M.
 Bhattacharyya Street (Chapan St) - Built by Haranath Bhattacharya in 1884. (opp. to Union Institution)

-Located at 43 Queen's St (or, Netaji Subash Avenue, as renamed), Golakdham was built by Golok Chandra Roy, the diwan of the Danish government in the 19th century.
+Located at 43 Queen's St (or, Netaji Subash Avenue, as renamed), Golakdham was built by Golok Chandra Roy, the first trader of the Danish Asiatic Company.
+He was originally descended from the famous Vaishnavite Madhab Chandra or Madhai Pundit, a close associate and disciple of Chaitanya Mahaprabhu.

 It is a typical traditional house consisting of verandahs and courtyards as the functional essence.
 The ‘bairer’ courtyard has a greater degree of monumentality reflecting in its architectural language, with the introduction of ‘thakurdalan’ concept.
 The ‘andar’ courtyard maintained more of its rustic bearings – most of the activities and routines of the erstwhile life were being rigidly followed and upheld.
 The courtyard was used for – cultural events marked by the presence of eminent personalities like Bismillah Khan sahab, Bade Ghulam Ali sahab; during early 19th C., the Congress party would hold meetings in the baithak khana; also bandminton tournaments were organized in the courtyard.